"Friends of Syria" say Annan plan is last hope

 He added that Moscow deemed the “Friends of Syria” “destructive” and said it could undermine the U.N.-Arab League plan.

-Sarkozy, who trails his Socialist rival in polls before the first round of voting on Sunday, said he was convinced that China and Russia would drop their support for Damascus if the international community showed unity and that Assad’s government would fall.
+Sarkozy, who trails his Socialist rival in polls ahead of the first round of voting on Sunday, said he was convinced that China and Russia would drop their support for Damascus if the international community showed unity and that Assad’s government would fall.